 Celebrate their life

 Our pets have such a way of bringing immense joy in to our world.
 It seems as if they know you better than most humans.
 If you believe in destiny, then you have to believe that your friend belonged with you, and was meant to be a teacher, a soul guide and a loving companion.
-I am sure they told you repeatedly everyday how much they loved living with you and sharing your life.
+Surely, they told you repeatedly everyday how much they loved living with you and sharing your life.
 It showed up in a happy bark or dance, a wagging tail when you came in the door, a cuddle when you were feeling low, a kiss to let you know you were loved, or a warming that something could have been wrong.